 A Jack Russel Terrier is an ultimately calm and confident dog, of which many owners swear by.
 Incorporated with its hunting instinct to be highly intelligent and eager to please owners who want a companion for large amounts of time, this breed can improve the quality of life for its owner.

-However, it is important that you have the time to exercise your best friend as, without exercise, Jack Russel Terriers can become obese and prone to health problems.
+However, it is important that you have the time to exercise with your best friend as, without exercise, Jack Russel Terriers can become obese and prone to health problems.